 According to my own philosophical perspective, however, there is one cause of all supposedly differentiated processes, which is God.
 From this viewpoint, the past doesn’t cause the future, but instead there is only a present moment unfolding in which change, wherever it takes place, is directed and animated by God.

 This perspective, a kind of ‘occasionalism’, says that an event will only happen on any occasion if God wills and directs it to take place.
 The so-called ‘laws of physics’ are not absolute, and can be overruled by God at any time, which is what happens in the case of events that religious people often describe as miracles.

 The cause and effect paradigm has become deeply embedded in the contemporary zeitgeist, so that we speak about nearly every event in terms of what caused it.
 But this is a kind of madness — if I choose to do a little dance around my living room right now, could anyone seriously argue that my every gesture is merely the result of a chain of causes and effects leading back to the first moment of our universe’s creation?

-Surely, such a perspective is wildly irrational.
+Surely, such a perspective is absurd.
 The correct perspective is radically different: The solution to the scientific problem of what causes what is simply that God causes everything.
-I wholeheartedly believe this to be true, and if you closely examine your present moment experience, you may discover this truth for yourself.
+God is active and living, controlling and unfolding all events in the present moment, which is all that exists.
+I wholeheartedly believe this to be true, and if you spend some time meditating upon your present moment experience, you may discover this truth for yourself.